Miniature Testbed for Validating Multi-Agent Cooperative Autonomous Driving: INTRODUCTION

 To enable such validation, several full-scale testbeds have been established, including M-City~\cite{mcity}, K-City~\cite{kcity}, and AstaZero~\cite{AstaZero}.
 These facilities provide urban-like environments and diverse traffic scenarios, and are equipped with Vehicle-to-Everything (V2X) infrastructure for connected and automated vehicle testing.
 While they improve the prospects of commercialization, they also demand extensive space and massive investment, creating a significant entry barrier.
 For cooperative driving, realistic validation further requires smart infrastructure together with a sufficient fleet of autonomous vehicles to capture multi-agent interactions, which are often prohibitively costly and logistically demanding.
 As a result, researchers often turn to simulation environments, such as CARLA~\cite{dosovitskiy2017carla}, which provide safer and more cost-effective setups.
 However, simulations inherently struggle to replicate the physical realities of vehicle dynamics, sensor characteristics, and communication issues.

 To bridge the gap between full-scale testbeds and simulations, miniature testbeds have emerged as promising alternatives.
 These platforms enable controlled experiments at reduced cost and with lower entry barriers.
+Moreover, prior studies~\cite{brennan1999scaled} derived scaling laws based on Buckingham's $\pi$ theorem and experimentally validated that scaled vehicles exhibit behavior similar to full-scale vehicles.
 Tab.~\ref{tbl: related work} summarizes representative miniature testbeds, comparing them in terms of vehicle sensing, smart infrastructure (infrastructure with sensing, computation, and communication capabilities), reliance on motion capture systems, and supported interaction types (Vehicle-to-Vehicle (V2V) or Vehicle-to-Infrastructure (V2I)).
 Most existing platforms rely on onboard vehicle sensors and motion capture systems, while a few explicitly incorporate infrastructure-based sensing or V2I communication.
 ICAT~\cite{tian2024icat} and MCCT~\cite{dong2023MCCT} introduce infrastructure nodes with V2I communication, but still depend on motion capture systems and infrastructure without sensing capabilities.

 In this paper, we propose a novel 1:15-scale miniature testbed, \textbf{CIVAT (Cooperative Intelligent V2X Autonomous Testbed)}, designed for the validation of cooperative autonomous driving technologies.
 The platform integrates miniature vehicles equipped with onboard sensors and smart infrastructure supported by 3D LiDAR and a powerful edge computing module, thereby enabling advanced perception and decision-making.
 Recognizing that traffic environments will, for the foreseeable future, consist of a mix of connected autonomous vehicles (CAVs) and non-connected vehicles, our testbed supports both fully CAV and such mixed-traffic scenarios, providing a versatile platform for validating cooperative driving algorithms.